NASA-AMMOS/common-workflow-service/README.md

 ## Prerequisites

   - Mariadb or mysql database set up on either your local machine or a remote host.
 You will also need to create the following:
-    - A database for CWS to use. `cws` is a good default.
+    - A database for CWS to use. `cws_dev` is a good default.
     - A database user with full access to the above database.
   - [ITerm2](https://iterm2.com/): Currently these build scripts include commands to open new terminal windows using ITerm2, so they are best run from that terminal.
   - **Logstash 7.9+**: You will need to place the logstash 7.9.0 zip in `install/logging/`.
 This is a temporary workaround while we clean up our installation process.
 You can find the zip download [here](https://www.elastic.co/downloads/past-releases/logstash-7-9-0).